Which are the best PEMF Machines?

 PEMF machines, left to right: Curatron, Bemer, MAS, Swiss Bionic, Quantron

 PEMF devices can really boost your health and well being.
 However, some very important factors decide which types suit which users and applications.
-If you’re thinking of ordering a PEMF machine, we suggest you read this guide very carefully, especially the section on intensities.
+If you’re thinking of ordering a PEMF machine, we suggest you read this guide very carefully, especially the first two sections, on true PEMF machines and on PEMF intensities.

 Some of this advice is controversial: in particular, there is significant disagreement between advocates of high and low intensity machines.
 If it’s contrary to what you hear from some other suppliers, we suggest you do a little more research, especially into the manufacturer’s track record and their distributors’ backgrounds.

 For example, ask yourself whether being a medical doctor makes them any more objective.
-If you look back a few years, you’ll find that some of them were recommending safe low-intensity PEMF machines as by far the best choice before doing a complete switch to far more risky (and for them far more profitable) high-intensity devices.
+If you could look back a few years, you’d find that some doctors used to recommend low-intensity PEMF machines as the best and safest choice.
+Fast forward to today and you find the same doctors recommending far more risky (and for them far more profitable) high-intensity devices.
+Both types of machine were just as available in the past as they are today, so why the switch?

 Ultimately, we suggest you prioritize safety and effectiveness, based on compatibility with natural energy fields, cellular biology and especially the Autonomic Nervous System.
 Plus quality, long-term durability and future obsolescence.